dja001/domutils/docs/radarTutorial.rst

     For this last  example, we apply a median filter on the original data, we get the total amount of water during a period of one hour and interpolate the result to a different grid using the *smooth_radius* keyword.
-    We also set *verbose=1* to get a description of what is going on under the hood.

     >>> dat_dict = radar_tools.get_accumulation(end_date=this_date,
     ...                                         duration=duration,
     ...                                         data_path=data_path,